ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 image-alt: The FORTRAN logo
 ---

-If you've ever done any amount of programming, you may be familiar with formatted printing<!--more-->.
+Anyone who's moved beyond a `Hello World!` on the command line is likely to discover formatted printing<!--more-->.
 It's used in almost every modern language I can think of, from Python to Lisp.
 Here's an example of a formatted print in C:

 ```c
 printf("I have exactly %i %s", 20, "apples");